PhillipsSong3/Real-Time_Intelligent_Car/README.md

 ```
 ##### (smartcar is the folder where cpp files exist, the second line is to compile the pca9685.cpp with the aid of wiringPi library and generate a executable file called pcatest and the third line is to execute the pcatest in the same path）

-### 2. The test of motor is similar with the previous step:
+### 2. The run of motor is similar with the previous step:
 ```
 cd ~/smartcar
 g++ motor.cpp -lwiringPi -o motortest